New movies and shows to watch on Apple TV+ this weekend | Curated

 Starring Jennifer Aniston, Reese Witherspoon, and Steve Carell, The Morning Show is an Emmy Award-winning series, and has been honoured with a SAG Award for Outstanding Performance by a Female Actor in a Drama Series for Jennifer Aniston, a Critics’ Choice Award for Best Supporting Actor in a Drama Series for Billy Crudup, as well as three Golden Globe Award nominations just shortly after its premiere.

-Picking up after the explosive events of season one, season two finds the Morning Show team emerging from the wreckage of season one.
+Picking up after the explosive events of season one, episode two of the second season was released on Friday.

 Acapulco